Psycho (Red Velvet song): Commercial performance

 "Psycho" debuted at number two on South Korea's Gaon Digital Chart for the period December 22–28, 2019, the year's final chart; rapper Changmo's "Meteor" blocked it from reaching number one for three consecutive weeks.
 The song entered the Monthly Digital Chart for December at number 31 and peaked at number three on the January 2020 issue.
-It topped the Gaon Download Chart for two weeks, giving the group their sixth number-one song on the chart, and peaked at number two for two weeks on the component Streaming Chart.
 The song entered the Billboard K-Pop Hot 100 at number nine on the chart issue dated December 28, 2019.
 On the chart issue dated January 1, 2020, "Psycho" peaked at number two, where it remained for two consecutive weeks.
 In November 2020, the song received platinum certification from the Korea Music Content Association for surpassing 100 million streams.
 "Psycho" was the ninth-best performing single of 2020 on Gaon's Year-end Digital Chart, and the only one by an idol group to appear in the top ten.

 On the week of January 4, 2020, "Psycho" debuted at number one on the US Billboard World Digital Songs Chart, giving Red Velvet their second US number-one song following their 2018 single "RBB (Really Bad Boy)".
 This made them one of the nine K-pop artists to top the chart more than once, and the fourth girl group to do this.
 Moreover, "Psycho" became Red Velvet's 16th top-ten entry, thus tying with 2NE1 as the South Korean girl groups with the most top-ten entries on the chart.
 The song also became Red Velvet's second entry on the New Zealand Hot Singles chart after "Zimzalabim", entering at number 10 for the week of December 30, 2019.
 It also debuted at number 99 on the UK Singles Downloads Chart, where it spent one week, becoming their first song to appear on a UK component chart.